Updated on

 This requires an app that works online and offline and captures all order data to produce a Proof of Delivery (POD) note.
 Check out this comparison of Proof of Delivery apps to benchmark your options.

-To keep the cost per delivery low and your customers happy, you need to continuously improve your operations.
-For this, you need real-time and historical analytics that you can draw performance insights from.
+To keep the cost per delivery low and your customers happy, you must continuously improve your operations.
+For this, you need real-time and historical analytics that provide performance insights.

 When you browse delivery management platforms, look out for reports and analytics with a breakdown into key performance indicators like Delivery In Full, On Time (DIFOT).
 This way, you can perfect your business model based on numbers and not hunches.